Shuyib/tool_calling_api/README.md

 - The app now supports both Text and Voice input tabs.
 - In the Voice Input tab, record audio and click "Transcribe" to preview the transcription.
 Then click "Process Edited Text" to execute voice commands.
 - In the Text Input tab, directly type commands to send airtime or messages or to search news.
+- An autogen agent has been added to assist with generating translations to other languages.
+Note that this uses an evaluator-optimizer model and may not always provide accurate translations.
+However, this paradigm can be used for code generation, summarization, and other tasks.

 ### Responsible AI Practices
 This project implements several responsible AI practices: